paradite/model-benchmark-viz/PROMPT.md

 Technical Requirements:

-- The entire visualization must be contained in a single HTML file.
+- The entire visualization logic must be self-contained in a single HTML file.
+- Data must be loaded from `results.js` via a script tag from the same directory.
+- Assume `results.js` is already in the same directory as the HTML file.
 - You can use any external libraries you want.
 However, you need to include the library from a CDN directly in the HTML file.

+Output format:

+- Just output the HTML code.
+- Assume the HTML file is named `index.html` and is in the same directory as `results.js`.
+- Refer to the sample HTML file as the starting point.